fwang1337/C-N-Method-for-American-option/README.md

 Explicit solutions for the Black-Scholes equation, called The Black-Scholes formulae, are known only for European call and put options.
-For other derivatives, such a formula doest not have to exist.
+For other derivatives, such a formula does not have to exist.
 However, a numerical solution is always possible.
 (Source: http://compphysics.github.io/ComputationalPhysics/doc/Projects/2020/Project5/BlackScholes/pdf/BlackScholes.tex)